-Many companies don’t have the right information, because they always want to re-write the knowledge of someone.
-Here is whereas I give you my first-hand details.
+Many companies don’t have the right information because they always want to rewrite someone’s knowledge.
+Here is, whereas I give you my first-hand details.

 - There is no direct flight from Kathmandu to Juphal.
-So, only the option is to fly to Nepalgunj spend a night and catch a flight to Jupal from Nepalgunj by the next day.
+So, only the option is to fly to Nepalgunj, spend a night, and catch a flight to Jupal from Nepalgunj by the next day.
 Do not rely on Juphal airport.
-Only the chartered flights are available depending on the number of passengers and volume of cargos, which is very uncertain due to the weather.
+Only the chartered flights are available depending on the number of passengers and cargos volume, which is uncertain due to the weather.